runcitadel/synapse/docs/modules/spam_checker_callbacks.md

 ### `check_event_for_spam`

 _First introduced in Synapse v1.37.0_
-_Signature extended to support Allow and Code in Synapse v1.60.0_ _Boolean and string return value types deprecated in Synapse v1.60.0_
+_Signature extended to support Allow and Codes in Synapse v1.60.0_ _Boolean and string return value types deprecated in Synapse v1.60.0_

 ```python